antiny/python_scraping/README.md

 ```
 ./scrape.sh iphone
 ```
-by default, it will download up to ~1000 images.
+by default, it will download up to ~1000 images within the `./images` directory